Ted's Hiking World Echo Peak, almost

 *

 The Caldor Fire of 2021 burned the basin's southern hillside (right), but stopped there.
-It is fortunate the the trail and most of the cabins are on the north side.
+It is fortunate the the trail and boat dock are on the north side.

 *